wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Base-Delta-Immediate-Compression.markdown

 values and compresses them using fewer bits.
 The locations of values that have been compressed are represented using a bit mask.
 Then in the second stage, the circuit selectively compresses only values on those locations where the bit is clear.
 The first location with a clear bit will be chosen as the base value.

+B&Delta;I also requires changing the cache organization in order to be effective.
+Recall that the goal of performing cache compression is to allow more cache lines to be stored in a single set to increase the effective cache size.
+The paper leverages the observation that in all commercial workloads used for evaluation, the maximum compression ratio is 2.0, while most workloads have an average compression ratio of 1.5.
+This implies that doubling the number of tags per set is sufficient in most cases.